abdelbenbaha/googlemaps-chromium/README.md

 Delphi Example on how to use Google map api using [Chromium Embeded Framework](https://bitbucket.org/chromiumembedded/cef/src/master/).

-It was developed and tested on Delphi 7, Delphi 10.4.2 community edition.
+It was developed and tested on Delphi 7 and Delphi 10.4.2 community edition.

 ## Features